 Always seek advice before taking any action that may have implications for your funding.

 Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
 These could be materials, textbooks, travel, clothing, software or printing.

 - Tariff points: 112

-- Specific subjects: Maths requirement can also be met by the Cambridge Pre-U Mathematics at Merit 3.
+- A-level subjects: Grade C in Mathematics.
+Maths requirement can also be met by the Cambridge Pre-U Mathematics at Merit 3.

-Advanced entry: If you have HND or FdSc qualifications in closely related subjects, you may be able to join the course in the second year.
+If you have HND or FdSc qualifications in closely related subjects, you may be able to join the course in Year two.
 If you have an HNC or other cognate qualifications, you may be credited with individual modules, which will shorten the course for you.